 - 3 full-days access to photograph black bears and other wildlife on ground level, not available to the public.
 The most common lens focal length is 100-400 mm.

-- Mid-day conference room classes during the workshop.
+- Two mid-day classes during the workshop.

 - Workshop size is limited to 8 participants so you’ll have plenty of one-on-one time with Kathleen to ask questions and get coaching specific to your individual photographic needs.